-1st Offense: Immediate dismissal from campus; resulting in removal from the residence hall
+1st Offense: Immediate dismissal from campus; resulting in removal from the residence hall and alternative/distance learning for all classes as determined/approved by the instructor.

 Drug, Cannabis, & Paraphernalia Sanctions

 Alternative A: sanctions regarding instances when a "measurable amount" of drugs is present and confirmed by law enforcement and/or an arrest is made by law enforcement, regardless of charges, or action by the county attorney.